Fact checked

 ESA “Certificates”

-There’s really no such thing as an emotional support animal ‘certificate’ The only way to prove an emotional support animal is legal and legitimate is an ESA letter.
+There’s no such thing as an emotional support animal ‘certificate’ The only way to prove an emotional support animal is legal and legitimate is an ESA letter.
 Any other document that claims to ‘certify’ your emotional support animal doesn’t hold any legal weight.

 Emotional Support Animal Registries